RiceC-at-MasonHS/SB29-guard/README.md

 groupme.com	LEGAL_HOLD	Pending legal/privacy assessment due to chat features	2025-08-08	suspended	TCK-1202	Temporarily suspended pending risk evaluation	2025-12-31	COMMUNICATION,RISK
 # SB29-guard

 District-friendly tool to show a clear, plain-language “Why was I redirected?” page when staff or students try to use an online tool without an approved Data Privacy Agreement (SB29 context).
+All HTML templates & CSS are embedded for a single self‑contained binary.

 If you just need to get it running, follow the Quick Start below.
 For deeper technical details, see `TECHNICAL.md`.